-Beovu Lawsuits For Vision Loss, Blindness, Other Eye Inflammation Conditions
+Beovu Lawsuits for Vision Loss, Blindness, and Other Serious Eye Problems

 In a rush?
 You can use our Quick Contact Form to tell us the basic information about your case.

-Beovu, prescribed for the treatment of neovascular (wet) age-related macular degeneration (AMD) since 2019, has been associated with vision loss and blindness due to occlusive retinal vasculitis, retinal artery occlusion, and intraocular inflammation.
-In turn, Beovu lawsuits might be filed against Novartis, the manufacturer of Beovu, alleging this drug company failed to adequately warn doctors and patients about these Beovu side effects.
+Beovu, prescribed for the treatment of neovascular (wet) age-related macular degeneration (AMD) since 2019, has been associated with vision loss and blindness due to retinal vasculitis, retinal vascular occlusion, and retinal artery occlusion, as well as several other eye problems.

 - Occlusive Retinal Vasculitis